 Money and valuables

 The local currency is the ouguiya which cannot be imported or exported.
-Foreign currency on departure cannot be more than that declared on arrival.
+Foreign currency on departure cannot be more than the amount declared on arrival.

 Before you go, organise a variety of ways of accessing your money overseas, such as credit cards, and Euros or US dollars cash.
 Australian currency and travellers' cheques are not accepted in Mauritania.
 Consult with your bank to find out the most appropriate currency to carry and whether your ATM card will work overseas.
 There are ATMs available in several banks in Nouakchott and some of these may accept foreign credit cards.